konfuzio-ai/document-validation-ui/README.md

 ## Styles

 The styles for each component are located under the `style` tag in each component file.
-If you want to edit the app theme there's a `theme` style in the `App.vue` component with all the colors of the app that can be edited to match the desired design.
+The app is configured with Buefy library so if you want to edit the app theme you can go to the file `assets/scss/variables.scss` and edit all the colors to match the desired design.

 # **Tests**